STAR-Laboratory/scale-srs/README.md

 ### Prepare Traces and Run the artifact.

-* **Prepare Traces**: Download traces from this link `https://drive.google.com/file/d/1scEhit3nKWwnZwHiWLMBZ_lyNZzXoyzX/view?usp=sharing` and extract them into the `scale-srs/perf_analysis/input/` folder.
+* **Prepare Traces**: Download traces from this link `https://drive.google.com/file/d/1scEhit3nKWwnZwHiWLMBZ_lyNZzXoyzX/view?usp=sharing` and move them into the `scale-srs/perf_analysis/input/` folder.
+Downloaded file (`scale-srs-traces.tar.gz`) size should be ~8GB in size.
+Then change your difectory into the `scale-srs/perf_analysis/input/` folder, then type `tar -zxvf scale-srs-traces.tar.gz`.
+After finishing these steps, you should see `BIOBENCH, COMM, GAP, PARSEC, SPEC2K17, and SPEC2K6` folders inside the `scale-srs/perf_analysis/input/` folder.
 We also provide information on how traces can be generated at the end of the README.md.
+* **Run the artifact**:

+			$ cd scale-srs/perf_analysis
+			$ ./run_artifact.sh
-* **Run the artifact**: `cd scale-srs/perf_analysis; ./run_artifact.sh`.
-This command runs all the following steps (compile, execute, collate results).
+These commands run all the following steps (compile, execute, collate results, and generate the pdf file of Figure 14).
 You may also follow these steps manually.

 ### Compile